Unravelling The Mystery of Dementia: Causes, Types, and Care

 To maintain optimal brain health, it is essential to engage in activities that challenge and stimulate neural connections.

-Cognitive exercises include activities like solving puzzles, learning new languages or skills, participating in social interactions or group discussions, and in creative outlets such as art or writing.
+Cognitive exercises include activities like solving puzzles, learning new languages or skills, participating in social interactions or group discussions, and engaging in creative outlets such as art or writing.

 These activities help enhance an individual’s mental agility and reduce the risk of further cognitive decline by promoting neuroplasticity – the brain’s ability to adapt and form new connections throughout life.